Dashboards vs. Reports: How to Get the Most out of Your ITSM Reporting Tools

 Final thoughts

-And now, thanks to this dashboards vs. reports comparison, next time you need to use a reporting tool, you’ll have it all figured out!
+And now, thanks to this comparison, you'll have it all figured out the next time you need to use a reporting tool!

 • Reports show you a snapshot of a precise moment in time to understand more complex KPIs.

-And since InvGate Service Desk allows you to fully customize both of them and share them with non-licensed users, you’ll have the freedom to choose and see exactly what’s useful for you and your team.
+Since InvGate Service Management allows you to customize both and share them fully with non-licensed users, and you’ll have the freedom to choose and see exactly what’s useful for you and your team.

-Don’t forget to get a 30-day free trial and see for yourself how they work on InvGate Service Desk.
+Don’t forget to get a 30-day free trial and see for yourself how they work on InvGate Service Management.

-Read other articles like this : InvGate Service Desk, Product news & updates, Product tutorials
+Read other articles like this : InvGate Service Management, Product news & updates, Product tutorials